 - Applications need to be signed by you, your line manager and the patient.
 These signatures show that you accept responsibility for the grant and its conditions.
-This also enables us to comply with data protection laws.
+This also enables us to comply with data protection regulations.
 By signing, the patient gives their consent for us to use their personal information when assessing and processing the application.
 If the patient is unable to sign themselves, a ‘responsible other’ can sign on their behalf - for example, their parent, guardian or partner.
 If you need to apply in an emergency and aren’t able to obtain their signature, please contact us for further support before you submit your application.

 - The patient must qualify for free NHS healthcare.
 You can find more information about this here.
 If you're unsure, please contact us for further advice.

 You can apply for up to £1,500 per patient.
-For further advice, please read our guidance on costs we can support.
+For further advice, please read our guidance notes on costs we can support.

-Please be aware that after assessing your application, we may award you a different amount to what you have requested.
+Please be aware that after assessing your application, we may award a different amount to what you have requested.

 However, we understand that your patients may have many other needs.
 If this is the case, we recommend using the helpful Turn2Us Grant search tool to find out about alternative sources of funding.

-If your patient no longer needs the funding, is discharged from hospital or is transferred to a different NHS Trust before using all of their grant, please contact us to let us know.
+If your patient no longer needs the funding, is discharged from hospital or is transferred to a different NHS trust before using all of their grant, please contact us to let us know.
 We will be able to award any unspent funds to support another patient in critical need.